Get PeakVisor App

 Nearby Ski Resorts

-June Mountain is the main nearby ski resort and can be seen as an alternative to Mammoth Mountain.
-The resort is on the same season pass as Mammoth and it is also on the Ikon Pass.
-Both Mammoth and June are owned by Alterra Mountain Company.
+June Mountain is the main nearby ski resort and is an alternative to Mammoth Mountain.
+The resort is on the same season pass as Mammoth, and it is also on the Ikon Pass.
+Alterra Mountain Company owns both Mammoth and June.

-There are two main peaks within the boundaries of the ski area: Rainbow Mountain and June Mountain.
-Chair J6, a high-speed quad, provides direct access to the top of Rainbow Mountain and a variety of intermediate runs.
+There are two main peaks within the ski area's boundaries: Rainbow Mountain and June Mountain.
+Chair J6, a high-speed quad, provides direct access to the top of Rainbow Mountain and various intermediate runs.
 Another option is chair J2, which leads to Stew Pot Slims, where food and beverages are available.
 Two additional lifts, J4 and J7, also offer access to the summit of Rainbow Mountain and the top of June Mountain.

 The resort's total uphill capacity is 10,000 rides per hour, and the lifts serve 1,500 acres (607 hectares) of terrain.

 For dedicated mountain folk, the big draw at June Mountain Ski Resort is the extensive lift-accessed backcountry.
 Many skiers consider this to be some of the finest lift-accessed skiing in the country.
-I already went into more detail in the “Backcountry Skiing” section of this guide.
+I already went into more detail in this guide's “Backcountry Skiing” section.

 Mammoth Mountain, California